-Her next English-language film was An Education (2009), based on Nick Hornby's screenplay and starring Carey Mulligan.
+She then worked on An Education (2009), which is based on Nick Hornby's screenplay and stars Carey Mulligan.
 The film won the Audience Award at the Mill Valley Film Festival and a nomination as British Film of the Year from the London Critics Circle Film Awards.

 Lone is married to a psychologist and lives in Denmark.

 Filmography (director):Secrets from the Russian Tea Room (2018)